hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/636_vii_sharat_chakravarty.md

 Burdwan District", said Swamiji tasting the sour preparation.
 He then brought his dinner to a close and after washing sat on the bedstead inside the room.
-While having his after-dinner smoke, Swamiji remarked to the disciple, "Whoever cannot cook well cannot become a good Sâdhu;
+While having his after-dinner smoke, Swamiji remarked to the disciple, "Whoever cannot cook well cannot become a good Sādhu;
 unless the mind is pure, good tasteful cooking is not possible."

 Soon after this, the sound of bells and conch-shells, etc., rose from